Bible thumping: how we see beyond the surface

 Last week on social media I shared a talk by a prominent Bible scholar and translator on women in leadership, and based on the responses of those who have only given the Bible a surface reading, you would have thought I committed the highest form of blasphemy.
 I can’t begin to tell you the amount of hate and accusations that poured in from complete strangers who have no idea who I am, what our family has taken on, or the everyday situations we deal with (which admittedly are probably a mystery to many of you who are new here because I don’t talk about them as often lately).
 It was a sight to behold from people who claim to be Christians, who claim to be passionate about the Bible, but are in fact extremely selective on how they actually study or practice what it says.

 What is that Scripture?
-Oh, yes: “They will know we are Christians by our scathing insults, accusations, fragile egos, and self-righteous condescension.” #almost #soclose Ain’t nobody got hate and meanness like a so-called Christian’s hate and meanness.
+Oh, yes: “They will know we are Christians by our scathing insults, accusations, fragile egos, and self-righteous condescension.”
+Ain’t nobody got hate and meanness like a so-called Christian’s hate and meanness.

-I am giving you a new commandment, that you love one another; just as I have loved you, that you also love one another.
-By this all people will know that you are My disciples: if you have love for one another.
+you love one another; just as I have loved you, that you also love

 – John 13:34-35